-There are many House events throughout the year from all areas of school life.
+There are many House events throughout the year across all areas of school life.
 This blend ensures that everyone has the opportunity to represent their House in something that they enjoy or are good at.
 For example, House events include sporting activities, debating, Spelling Bee and various quizzes throughout the year based on things such as healthy lifestyles or European Week of Languages.

-At the end of the academic year all House points are added up and one House wins the overall trophy.
+At the end of the academic year all House Points are added up and one House wins the overall trophy.